 Additionally, Maureen has been quoted as a subject matter expert in major media outlets including NPR, PBS NewsHour, ThinkProgress, CBS News/WCBS Radio, Forbes, Columbia Journalism Review, The Guardian and USA Today, among others.

-In addition to writing, Maureen has dedicated the better part of the past decade to volunteering and working with women’s rights NGOs and non-profits, including the NGO Committee on the Status of Women, the NGO Working Group on Women, Peace & Security, and the National Organization for Women – NYC chapter (NOW-NYC).
+In addition to writing, Maureen has dedicated the better part of the last decade to volunteering and working with women’s rights NGOs and non-profits, including the NGO Committee on the Status of Women, the NGO Working Group on Women, Peace & Security, and the National Organization for Women – NYC chapter (NOW-NYC).

 For more than six years, she served on NOW-NYC’s Board of Directors, wherein she advocated for the women and girls of NYC through public education, grassroots organizing and lobbying, with a focus on promoting reproductive health, achieving economic empowerment, and ending discrimination and violence against women.